Hadrians Wall and Sycamore Gap

 You are here...
 Home page > International Writers > Kapka Kassabova

 Kapka KassabovaKapka Kassabova started her Writing on the Wall international residency in December 2005.
-She spent time researching and visiting Newcastle, Birdsowald and Morseby, where Southern Bulgarian Auxiliaries were originally stationed so that her writing is informed by the historical and modern elements of the Hadrian’s Wall defenses.
+She spent time researching and visiting Newcastle, Birdsowald and Morseby, where Southern Bulgarian Auxiliaries were originally stationed so that her writing is informed by the historical and modern elements of the Hadrian’s Wall defences.

 Kapka Kassabova is a poet, travel writer, novelist, and professionally displaced person.
 She was born and raised in Sofia, Bulgaria.
 Since 1990 she has lived in England, France, Germany and New Zealand.
 She currently lives in Edinburgh.